NEW Online Accommodation Request Procedure

 All accommodations, including notetakers, are determined after meeting with our office and having a discussion to establish what is best for each student.
 If you are approved for a notetaking accommodation, you can simply request a notetaker for any classes for which you think you’ll need one.
 Please refer to this Prezi for more guidance.

 Yes.
 Students registered with CARDS and that have supporting documentation may apply to take a reduced course load.
+Please note that Reduced Course Load guidelines have changed for the Spring 2022 term.
 More information can be found here.

 In some instances, yes, but approval is needed.

 Exam times are determined by professors, but we do not give unlimited time on exams.
-However, accommodations that give extra time or untimed breaks are used to determine the length given to students.
+However, accommodations that give extra time or stop the clock breaks are used to determine the length given to students.

 In some instances, yes, but approval is needed.
 More information can be found here.